-The All-Wales Nutrient Calculator is due to be released in due course and will be a unified nutrient calculator to directly aid planning decisions on nutrient neutrality and will have the ability to take account of catchment-level data, local features and needs.
+The All-Wales Nutrient Calculator is due to be released in due course at the end of 2023 and will be a unified nutrient calculator to directly aid planning decisions on nutrient neutrality and will have the ability to take account of catchment-level data, local features and needs.
 The All-Wales Nutrient Calculator builds on the Carmarthenshire Nutrient Budget Calculator and subsequent West Wales Nutrient Budget Calculator, both developed by the Council.